 With I shall but love thee better after death.

 The Cinnamon Hill Great House is one of the few that survived the 1831 slave revolt, which destroyed most of the great houses on the island.
 Only a handful are left out of the more than 700 that existed.
 It is these riots that brought the horrors of slavery to the attention of the British public, helping to lead to its abolition.

 The original house consisted of the single-story portion to the left of the picture above (west).
 It was constructed of cut stone and contains the dining and living room.

-The two-story portion to east (right), was added later in the century between 1780 and 1785.
-It contains a sitting room and several bedrooms.
-The kitchen today, is also located in this wing, but would have been a separate building from the main house when it was first built.
+The two-story portion to east (right), was added later in the century between 1780 and 1785 and contains a sitting room and several bedrooms.
+The kitchen today, is also located in this wing, but would have been a separate building from the main house in the original building.
 Kitchens in that period were generally built as a separate structure from the main house to prevent the risk of fires as well as reduce the heat in the main house.

 There is a large verandah to the front and the rear of the house.
 The front verandah would have provided an excellent view of the ocean.

 The rear verandah faces the main gate to the back of the house and wraps around the house on the west side where it meets a hurricane shelter.

 The hurricane shelter was created by a countoured wall and roof on the north-west corner that juts away from the house for several yards to an apex where it then sharply doubles back on itself, towards the house creating a triangular structure with 2 sides in the yard and the third adjoining the house.